-The test itself comes from pgbench again, which is instructed to only read the test data with the -S option.
-Furthermore, we tell the benchmark to launch 24 clients with the -c parameter, and to run the test for ten full minutes with the -T option.
+The test itself comes from pgbench again, which is instructed to only read the test data with the -s option.
+Further more, we tell the benchmark to launch 24 clients with the -c parameter, and to run the test for a full minute with the -T option.
 While we used 24 clients here, consider any amount up to three times the number of available processor cores.
-The final -j flag merely launches two concurrent benchmark threads, preventing the test itself from reducing overall performance due to CPU throttling.